 |An example of a small American log trading post.|

-This sub-post, or depot, was usually given a French name for the benefit of such persons as might desire to go there in the future.
+This sub-post, or depot, was usually given a French name to benefit such persons as might desire to go there in the future.
 The stream, or prairie, upon which the depot was located, was also given a descriptive phrase name for better identification.
 In this manner, our many French names came to be here.

 There were numerous little depots with big French names.
-The best-remembered of these were: Macedoin (Macedonia); Francefort (Frankfort - modern-day West Frankfort); Egalite (Equality); Eau Mineral (Creal Springs); Vienne (vi en, both vowels short; location of this depot uncertain); Moscou (Moscow, probably becoming a post later); Perou (Peru, location well known); Golconde (near Reevesville); A pas le Mocassin (Mocassin Gap) A pas le Geant (Giant’s Pass, identity not certain); and many others that a former generation of men could name.
+The best-remembered of these were: Macedonian (Macedonia); Francefort (Frankfort - modern-day West Frankfort); Egalite (Equality); Eau Mineral (Creal Springs); Vienne (vi en, both vowels short; location of this depot uncertain); Moscou (Moscow, probably becoming a post later); Perou (Peru, location well known); Golconda (near Reevesville); A pas le Mocassin (Mocassin Gap) A pas le Geant (Giant's Pass, identity not sure); and many others that a former generation of men could name.

 This large number of French names did not become attached to all these places by chance but were given by the French traders, trappers, and hunters who roamed about this Reservation before Americans came; enough of these Frenchmen remained until the coming of our forefathers to acquaint them with these names.
-For the same reasons that the English-speaking peoples who settled around Kaskaskia adopted the French names of rivers, prairies, and places, our forefathers adopted the French names they found here.
-A smaller and more scattered French population here probably accounts for the loss to us of many other such French names.
+Our forefathers adopted the French names they found here for the same reasons that the English-speaking peoples who settled around Kaskaskia adopted the French names of rivers, prairies, and places.
+A smaller and more scattered French population here probably accounts for the death of many others with French names.

 The fact that our French left no history is not at all strange.
-They were braconniers (poachers) and were violating two strict laws of Canada—they were trading with the Indians without a license and selling them brandy, which had been prohibited.
-(One such violator had been hanged at Quebec.)
-They were violating an economic law, also, by wasting their time in the woods with Indians, learning all their vices and teaching them others instead of staying at home and producing foodstuffs for the next winter; this was a great economic loss to Canada.
+They were baconers (poachers) violating two strict laws of Canada—they were trading with the Indians without a license and selling them brandy, which had been prohibited.
+(One such violator had been hanged in Quebec.)
+They were violating an economic law by wasting their time in the woods with Indians, learning all their vices and teaching them others instead of staying at home and producing foodstuffs for the next winter; this was a tremendous economic loss to Canada.
 And they were violating the moral law by their relations with Indian women; this was quite a scandal in the minds of the Jesuit Fathers.
 They wrote many scathing letters about that scandal to the governor and the intendant.

 Compiled by Dr. Neil Gale, Ph.D.